University of New South Wales

 Download our Sydney program fact sheet.

-Enroll in courses alongside local Aussie and other international students at the University of New South Wales (UNSW), one of the top universities within Oceania and the world.
-Both in and outside of the classroom, you’ll explore Sydney’s thriving media scene, a mecca for communication and film aficionados.
-While living on or off-campus, you’ll gain exposure to Australia’s rich Aboriginal and European cultural roots and experience Sydney’s world-class restaurants, entertainment, nightlife, shopping, and outdoor activities.
+Study alongside local Aussie and other international students at the University of New South Wales (UNSW), one of the top universities in Oceania and the world.
+With a premier communication and media program, you’ll explore Sydney’s thriving media scene and immerse yourself in university life in Australia.
+With the option to live on or off-campus, you’ll gain exposure to the country’s rich Aboriginal and European cultural roots and experience Sydney’s world-class restaurants, entertainment, nightlife, shopping, and outdoor activities.
+From the city to the beach to the classroom this program offers an unparalleled semester experience.
 Learn more about UNSW here.

 The program is available in the spring and runs mid-February to late June.
 Final program dates will be published once available.